mnmpdadish/dvmc/README.md

 Have this new mVMC code compiled first (follow original mVMC documentation).
 Put it in a directory available in the PATH environment variable (usually ~/bin/.).
 Name this executable "vmc_new.out".
-Also copy the files contained in ./tool/dynamicalGreenProcessing/* to a path contained in the PATH environment variable.
+Also compile (with "make") copy all the files contained in ./tool/dvmc/* to a path contained in the PATH environment variable.

 The libraries required to compile the code are:
 - mpi